input-output-hk/engineering/blog/2023-01-18-javascript-browser-tutorial.md

 ```
 git clone https://gitlab.haskell.org/ghc/ghc.git --recursive
 ```
 You should notice quite a few submodules being cloned as well as the main repo; expect this to take a while.
-Once this has completed, change into the `ghc` directory, where we can run some configuration commands:
+Once this has completed, navigate to the `ghc` directory and run the following configuration commands:
 ```
 cd ghc
 ./boot
 emconfigure ./configure --target=js-unknown-ghcjs
 ```

-`configure` will finish by outputting a screen that looks like:
+`emconfigure ./configure --target=js-unknown-ghcjs` will finish by outputting a screen that looks like:
 ```
 ----------------------------------------------------------------------
 Configure completed successfully.